ryedin/site/_services/syslog.md

 First, delete the syslog service(s) created in private mode: `convox services delete syslog-1234`

 Next, log into the AWS VPC console.
 You will need to manually remove an Elastic Network Interface (ENI).
-The ENI ID varies, but its description in the AWS onsole will begin with `AWS Lambda VPC ENI`.
+The ENI ID varies, but its description in the AWS console will begin with `AWS Lambda VPC ENI`.
 Once the ENI is manually detached and deleted, it is safe to disable private networking.
 If you need assistance with this process, please open a support ticket at [https://console.convox.com](https://console.convox.com).